GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <ol start="13">
   <li>
-    <span style="font-weight: 400"> Â Â So the system does not push errors to you; you have to search for them?</span>
+    <span style="font-weight: 400">   So the system does not push errors to you; you have to search for them?</span>
   </li>
 </ol>